zhaomingli007/hakutaku/README.md

 Modeling the business logic as Source,Target,Connector, Job, Reader and Writer.
 Parameterize the ETL jobs.

-### Project structure
+### Project structure and business logic

 ![](document/proj.png)

-### Test data
-Configurations are now specified in [Application](src/main/scala/com/hakutaku1/service/Application.scala) class, from where the test data and corresponding SQL files are set.
+The business logic are handled by spark SQL.
 The two SQLs are stored at [kakutaku1.sql](src/test/resources/kakutaku1.sql) and [kakutaku2.sql](src/test/resources/kakutaku2.sql)

 - kakutaku1.sql